 I have found that the ‘Little Blue Book’ has made teaching writing a lot easier.
 It helps with writing criteria sheets and, when a student gets stuck for sentence starters, it is great to be able to offer a couple of options.
-Creating exemplars for students has been made easier as well.

 Learning and Teaching Coach

 As a teacher, your book has given me the confidence to teach students how to approach key task words and allows me to develop a framework for breaking down in-class and assessment tasks.
 Many of my students have experience the ‘light-bulb’ moment when they read the definition of the task word and then see it in action.

 How to write what to say is a helpful book as it gives me a variety of sentences and words to choose from.
 Not only is the book small and understandable it does the thinking for you.
 I now no longer have a blank page.
 I can start my sentences easier thanks to the book.

 I am a first year university student (mature aged) and am struggling with writing academic essays for the first time in 30 years.
 I picked up your book and it is already dog-eared.
 It cuts to the chase and is, frankly, far more useful than the many resources and other 'how to write an essay' books I have come across.

 These books give my students the confidence to begin to write and when they have that momentum they write with confidence and style.